aka0909/Data_Analysis_and_Machine_Learning_Projects/README.md

-# Udemy-Data-Analysis-Course
+# DATA SCIENCE PROJECTS
-Data Analytics and Machine Learning Projects done during Udemy course on Data Analysis and Visualisation.
+This repository contains completed as well as in progress Data Analytics and Machine Learning Projects